Locations:

 What is traveler’s diarrhea?

-Traveler’s diarrhea affects travelers and others who consume contaminated food or water.
-It’s a brief but unpleasant gastrointestinal infection that typically causes loose stools and abdominal cramps.
-Most of the time, it's caused by bacteria, but sometimes viruses or parasites are to blame.
-International travelers are most at risk when visiting countries that have less rigorous sanitation practices than their own.
+Traveler’s diarrhea is a brief but unpleasant gastrointestinal infection that affects travelers and others who consume contaminated food or water.
+It typically causes loose poops (diarrhea) and abdominal cramps.
+Most of the time, bacteria cause traveler’s diarrhea, but sometimes viruses and intestinal parasites are to blame.
+Travelers are most at risk while visiting places that have less rigorous sanitation practices than their home countries.

 Advertisement